adriantorrie/EodData.jl/README.md

 # EodData.jl
-Julia package for connecting to eoddata.com and downloading data.
+Julia package for connecting to EodData.com and downloading data.

-* The source files are heavily documented, please review the source for in-depth documentation.
+* The source files are heavily documented, please review the source for in-depth documentation, and references
 * The examples on this page can be found in `/examples/examples.jl`

 ## Package Dependencies